M. Shahid Qureshi: Research in astrophysics and particle physics

 Qureshi's articles have been printed in international and national physics journals.
 He has been a known cited researcher in the field of computer programming while studying at Karachi University.
 He has been researching to the fields of astrophysics in relation with elementary particle physics and published numerous papers at ISPA.
 In relation to astrophysics to particle physics, he, once elaborate, while giving a lectured:

-"The well-known grand unification theory had two directions of research in the 1980s and '90s.
-The supersymmetric theory appeared as one of the results.
-The empirical predictions of which, could not be tested till today, due to the absence of laboratories.
-We will be able to test some predictions of the supersymmetry theory when the Large Hadron Collider functions at its full capability.
-Particle physics and astrophysics, along wide with astronomy, has remained to explore the nature of forces in the first place and of course which is closely related to cosmology, in which we describe the structure of the universe.
-So the other aspect of my research was astronomy and astrophysics."

 His work has been far reaching and influential.
 Due to lack to researches to the fields of astrophysics and astronomy; Qureshi's work has been a vital support to an academic research in astrophysics.
 At SUPARCO, he also helped manufacturing and setting up the space observatory along with the Chinese scientists.

 Support for rocket science and Satellite Launch Vehicles (SLV)

 He has been supporting the Satellite Launch Vehicle project program at SUPARCO.
 He has been also urged that Pakistan should launch its satellites via either Sonmiani or Tilla.
 In an interview while discussing Pakistan's status on Satellite Launch Vehicle with noted nuclear physicist Dr. Pervez Hoodbhoy.
 While in discussion, he urged that missiles have very roboost and effective electronics and computer system, the SLVs used the similar technology.
 Dr. M. Shahid Qureshi also urges that Pakistan has the basic technology to build an SLV.

 He discloses the discussion with Dr. Hoodbhoy and said "If we can launch a missile up to a range of 1,500 km, why not build an SLV that can launch low-atmosphere satellites?" he said.
 According to Dr. M.S.
 Qureshi, "we can begin by launching navigation, spy and weather satellites, which can go up to 1,500 km into space.
 This alone can give us a lot of data that we need to buy now".